gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  Stream Usage

-   All DTLS messages of the ChangeCipherSpec, Alert, or Handshake protocol MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.
+   All DTLS messages of the Handshake, Alert, or ChangeCipherSpec protocol (DTLS 1.2 only) MUST be transported on stream 0 with unlimited reliability and with the ordered delivery feature.

-   DTLS messages of the ApplicationData protocol SHOULD use multiple streams other than stream 0; they MAY use stream 0 for everything if they do not care about minimizing head of line blocking.
+   DTLS messages of the record protocol SHOULD use multiple streams other than stream 0; they MAY use stream 0 for everything if they do not care about minimizing head of line blocking.